 The Hyundai Venue has desirability in spades.
-We take it to the seamless mountain roads of Meghalaya to see just how good the latest compact SUV contender is.
+We take it to the mountain roads of Meghalaya to see just how good this latest compact SUV contender really is.

-But this eye-watering rise in new car prices did not happen overnight, it’s a result of various factors.
-Think about it, though, price is a very real determinant of a car buyer’s decision today.
-They tend to compare and weigh the advantages and disadvantages of different cars, all while keeping the price factor at the very centre of the entire process of deciding which car to buy.
-And perhaps this is the reason why sub-4-metre compact cars are doing so well in India.
-Hyundai India’s market research reveals that 49 per cent of all SUV sales in India is accounted for by compact SUVs.
+Now, this eye-watering rise in car prices didn’t happen overnight – and there are various factors involved.
+Think about it though, price is a very real determinant of a car buyer’s decision today.
+Price is at the very centre of the process in deciding which car to buy.
+And, perhaps, this is the reason why sub-4-metre compact cars are doing so well in India.
+Hyundai India’s market research reveals that 49% of all SUV sales in India is are accounted for by compact SUVs.

-So here is Hyundai’s take on the compact SUV – the all-new Venue, with prices ranging between Rs 6.5 lakh and little over Rs 11 lakh (ex-showroom New Delhi).
+So, here’s Hyundai’s take on the compact SUV – the all-new Venue, with prices ranging between `6.5 lakh to a little over `11 lakh (ex-showroom, Delhi).
 It meets compact car regulations with a length of under 4 metres.
 It has a diesel engine under 1,500cc, while its petrol engines displace less than 1,200cc.

 Inspired by the Creta

 It also has stolen vehicle tracking and immobilisation services, touch to operate SOS service and roadside assistance functions.
-The Venue also has the bragging rights of being India’s first connected car with its own machine-to-machine SIM card that has a Vodafone Idea connection.
+Moreover, the Venue lays claim over the bragging rights of being India’s first connected car with its own machine-to-machine SIM card that has a Vodafone-Idea connection.
 This car literally spoils you silly with a wide array of segment-first features.

 But that’s not all!
 The cabin of the Venue is quite spacious for a compact SUV.
-It has plenty of space for four occupants, the fifth can be a bit of a squeeze.
-The seats are firm and supportive, and there’s plenty of leg room, head room and under-thigh support for rear seat occupants.
+It has plenty of space for four occupants – the fifth can be a bit of a squeeze though.
+The seats are firm and supportive, and there’s adequate space for rear seat occupants.

 Is it impressive on the road?

 I also drove the new 1.0-litre, three-cylinder, direct injection, turbo petrol model of the Venue that comes with a seven-speed double clutch automatic transmission developed by Hyundai.
 This engine has a much higher power output of 118bhp, while peak torque is rated at 172Nm.
 Right from the get-go, this engine feels like a new age powertrain.
-It’s very smooth and very quiet under urban driving conditions with linear throttle inputs.
-In fact, it’s so good that you will be left looking at the rev counter needle move as the gearbox goes through all seven gears by the time you hit 80 km/h.
-It’s very impressive.
-The engine and gearbox combination makes the Venue automatic a seamless daily driver that is going to make your peak hour drives relatively stress free.
+It’s very smooth and very quiet under urban driving conditions, with linear throttle inputs.
+In fact, it’s so good that you’ll find yourself watching the movement of the rev counter needle while the gearbox goes through all seven gears by the time you hit 80 km/h.
+It’s very impressive!
+The combination of the engine and gearbox makes the Venue automatic a seamless daily driver that’s sure to make your peak hour commutes relatively stress free.

-Hyundai’s Venue is a well built and well-finished product that aims to lure buyers in with its design, desirability and lengthy equipment list.
+Hyundai’s Venue is a well-built, well-finished product that aims to lure buyers with its design, desirability and lengthy equipment list.
 Being a Hyundai, it’s bound to sell well too.
-But beneath its all-new tag is a well-rounded package that offers quality, performance, features and comfortability.
+But at its core is a well-rounded package that ensures the Venue aces every department – quality, performance, features and comfort.